 The Israeli Trademarks Office initiated competition proceedings between the parties, who had sought to register trademarks comprising voice of hope.
 Pursuant to commencement of these proceedings before the Israeli Trademarks Office, HAM brought three actions against SCG and its founder John Tayloe, including a UDRP action seeking the transfer of the domain name

 Gilat Bareket and Co. represented SCG in both the UDRP proceeding and the Israeli proceedings.

-The UDRP decision (http://www.adrforum.com/domaindecisions/1737678.htm), issued by Honorable Neil Anthony Brown QC as panelist, dismissed the complaint and held that Rev. J. Tayloe was entitled to keep the domain name.
-The panelist acknowledged that HAM has established registered trademark rights in the VOICE OF HOPE mark and that the disputed domain name was identical to the VOICE OF HOPE mark, but found that Rev. J. Tayloe had rights or legitimate interests in the <voiceofhope.com> domain name and that HAM had failed to establish that the <voiceofhope.com> domain name was registered and used in bad faith.
-It was held that HAM had not established all three elements required under the ICANN Policy, and the relief was denied.
+The UDRP decision (https://www.adrforum.com/domaindecisions/1737678.htm), issued by Honorable Neil Anthony Brown QC as panelist, dismissed the complaint and held that Rev. J. Tayloe was entitled to keep the domain name.
+The panelist acknowledged that HAM has established registered trademark rights in the VOICE OF HOPE mark and that the disputed domain name was identical to the VOICE OF HOPE mark, but found that Rev. J. Tayloe had rights or legitimate interests in the

 The case was reviewed at CircleID in an interesting article by Gerald M. Levine, entitled Proving and Protecting Rights to Domain Names, where the author addresses how parties win or lose their claims and defenses in UDRP proceedings and notes that in following decisions in disputed cases we learn that those who lose (whether complainant or respondent) fail in the “mechanics of argument: marshaling the right facts, supporting their contentions with documentary evidence, and organizing materials into coherent narratives” in UDRP.
 See: